CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ![ESPHome](https://esphome.io/_images/logo-text.svg)

 Support for this energy meter, and the ATM90E32 is not included in (the dev branch of) [ESPHome.](https://github.com/esphome/esphome/tree/dev)
+[See here for more details](https://github.com/digiblur/digiNRG_ESPHome) on setting up the meter with ESPHome.

 ## Hardware Setup
 If you purchased an energy meter kit you can skip this section and go to [Installing the Energy Meter](#installing-the-energy-meter)